ryanarnold/pokemon-roster-builder/README.md

 npx prisma db push
 ```

+5. If using VS Code, simply start the debugger for the configuration "Next.js: debug full stack"

-5. Run the dev server and application should be accessible from http://localhost:3000/
+6. If not, run the dev server and application should be accessible from http://localhost:3000/

 ```bash
 npm run dev
 ```

-### Future Improvements
+## Future Improvements

 - Add an authentication layer so different users can have different rosters
 - Add more pokemon information